wintersteiger/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData.md

             sigstruct));
 ```

-The changes to enclave initialization must be reflected for the validation of EEID quotes.
+The changes to enclave initialization must be reflected for the validation of EEID reports.
-We also introduce a serialization function `oe_serialize_eeid` for the `oe_eeid_t`, as it is required by the verifier to re-compute and validate both the `MRENCLAVE` and `MRSIGNER` of the base image, based on the configuration of the instance.
+We also introduce a serialization function `oe_serialize_eeid` for the `oe_eeid_t`, as it is required by the verifier as additional evidence to verify the base image report, based on the EEID configuration of the instance.

 Authors